vidina-solutions/truchas/doc/reference-manual/induction_heating_namelist.rst

 the PHYSICS namelist option :ref:`induction_heating<physics-ih>` is enabled.
 The computation solves an auxiliary electromagnetics (EM) problem that simulates the eddy currents induced by an external low-frequency magnetic field.
-The EM field equations are solved on the tetrahedral mesh specified by the :ref:`EM_MESH<EM_MESH_Namelist>` namelist, which is generally different than the mesh used for heat transfer.
+The EM field equations are solved on a tetrahedral mesh specified by the :ref:`MESH<MESH_Namelist>` namelist that was marked for electromagnetic model use.
 EM boundary conditions are defined using :ref:`ELECTROMAGNETIC_BC<ELECTROMAGNETIC_BC_Namelist>` namelists.
 A properly configured model will typically include a :ref:`magnetic induction source<em-bc-ih-field>` boundary condition with an external field defined by